Newborn Hearing Screening: Referral to an Audiologist - English version

 Even if your baby passes the audiologist’s test, hearing loss can still develop later.
 You will probably be advised to have your baby’s hearing checked again if there are risk factors.
 The audiologist will tell you if your baby needs a follow-up appointment.

 The Well Child Tamariki Ora My Health Book also has suggestions about how to interact with your baby.
 These activities will help your baby develop good listening and communication.
-We recommend that all families follow these suggestions, regardless of their child’s hearing test results.
+We recommend that all families follow these suggestions while waiting for the appointment, and regardless of their child's eventual hearing test result.

 What happens if the audiologist says my baby has a hearing loss?